mhcerri/autobot/README.md

 Configuration file
 ---

-The application search for a configuration file in the following order:
+The application searches for a configuration file in the following order:

 1. The file specified via the `--config` argument.